BaranMary/Nao/Nao_scripts-1.md

 ## **Greeting**
 [Nao has some greetings functions so we need to add to its knowledge base]
 - [ ] Hello!
-- [ ] Can I ask your name?
-  - OR what is your name?

 - [ ] How are you?

-- [ ]
+  - OR How's going?
+  - OR How's your feeling today?

 ## **Introduction**
+- [ ] Nao introduces itself [we can use current Nao's introduction in its knowledge base]

-Nao introduces itself [using its Nao's current lines] Nao asks the users to introduce themselves
+- [ ] Nao asks the users to introduce themselves:
+  - Can I ask your name?
+  - OR what is your name?
+  - OR can you tell me your name?
+  - OR

 ## **Fixed questions about their interests/hobbies**
 what do you do in your free time?
 [Nao should recognize a keyword and ask following conditional questions]